HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 Be mindful of what you are going to `preload`, because it can delay the download of other resources, so use it only for what is most critical to help you improve the Largest Contentful Paint ([LCP](https://web.dev/lcp/)).
 Also, when used on Chrome, it tends to over-prioritize `preload` resources and potentially dispatches preloads before other critical resources.

-Lastly, if used in a HTTP response header, some CDN&#39;s will also automatically turn a preload into a HTTP/2 push which can over-push cached resources.
+Lastly, if used in a HTTP response header, some CDN's will also automatically turn a preload into a HTTP/2 push which can over-push cached resources.

 ### prefetch